He lost his legs fighting for Ukraine. But this story is about love through adversity

 Nearly three months later, on Sunday, May 29, Misha was on patrol as part of a combat mission in the community of Bilohorivka, in Ukraine's eastern Luhansk region, when an anti-personnel mine ripped apart both of his legs.
 He says he knew immediately that he would lose them.
 It took over four hours to evacuate his patrol, and one of his comrades didn't survive the journey.
 Misha was carried by six people — as Russians fired at their road the entire way — a mile and a half to a hospital, where he had to be resuscitated three times.
 The tourniquets that saved him from bleeding out also starved his legs, which had to be amputated at the hospital.

 On June 5, Misha returned to Ira, where he began to face the profound new battle of walking again.
 He says he's lost track of the number of surgeries he's undergone — 18?
 Maybe 19.
 As his cartilage continues to grow, so will that number.
 But he treats the amputations as an ordinary disease that can be cured and is temporary.
-In a poignant moment at Bez Obmezhen Rehabilitation and Prosthetic Centre orthopedic hospital outside of Kyiv, members of his unit — including one who was also injured that fateful day in May — award him a Medal for Courage.
+In a poignant moment at the orthopedic hospital in Lviv, members of his unit — including one who was also injured that fateful day in May — award him a Medal for Courage.

 Ira adjusts to a daily routine that is so different than what the couple had imagined for themselves.
 Misha wanted to be a gym coach; she, a manicurist.
 "I'm used to it.
 It is what it is," she says.
 "With support, you can go through any hell."
 She never for a moment doubted her commitment to him.
 Her love is unconditional, but she explains it has also hard for her: